Vyral/greg-mcdaniel/_drafts/tour-the-history-of-danville-with-these-5-landmarks.md

 {% include youtube.html %}

-The city of Danville has a rich history, and today we’ll explore its most important landmarks.
+<center>The city of Danville has a rich history, and today we’ll explore its most important landmarks.</center>

 Today I invite you to follow along with me in the video above as I take a tour of the top five historical landmarks of the city of Danville: